The Cop Number of the One-Cop-Moves Game on Planar Graphs: Introduction

-Aigner and Frommer \cite{Aigner84} generalised the original Cops and Robbers game by allowing more than one cop to play; we shall henceforth refer to this version of the game as the \emph{classical cops-and-robbers} game.
-They associated to every finite graph $G$ a parameter known as the \emph{cop number} of $G$, denoted by $c(G)$, which is the minimum number of cops needed for a cop winning strategy on $G$, and they showed that the cop number of every connected planar graph is at most $3$.
-Nowakowski and Winkler \cite{nowakowski83} gave a structural characterisation of the class of graphs with cop number one.
-In the same vein, Clarke and MacGillivray \cite{clarke12} characterised the class of graphs with any given cop number.
-The cops-and-robbers game has attracted considerable attention from the graph theory community, owing in part to its connections to various graph parameters, as well as the large number of interesting combinatorial problems arising from the study of the cop number such as \emph{Meyniel's conjecture} \cite{bonato11,bonato16}, which states that for any graph $G$ of order $n$, $c(G) = O(\sqrt{n})$.
-In addition, due to the relative simplicity and naturalness of the cops-and-robbers game, it has served as a model for studying problems in areas of applied computer science such as artificial intelligence, robotics and the theory of optimal search \cite{chung11,isaza08,moldenhauer09,Simard2015}.
+Aigner and Fromme \cite{Aigner84} studied the original Cops and Robbers game by allowing more than one cop to play; we will henceforth refer to this version of the game as the \emph{cops and robbers} game.
+They associated to every finite graph $G$ a parameter known as the \emph{(classical) cop number} of $G$, denoted by $c(G)$, which is the minimum number of cops needed for a cop winning strategy on $G$, and they showed that the cop number of every connected planar graph is at most $3$.
+Nowakowski and Winkler \cite{nowakowski83} gave a characterization of the class of graphs with cop number one.
+In the same vein, Clarke and MacGillivray \cite{clarke12} characterized the class of graphs with any given cop number.
+A number of fundamental questions concerning the cop number remain open.
+In particular, \emph{Meyniel's conjecture} \cite{bonato11,bonato16} states that for any graph $G$ of order $n$, $c(G) = O(\sqrt{n})$.
+The cops and robbers game has attracted considerable attention from the graph theory community, owing in part to its connections to various graph parameters, as well as the large number of interesting combinatorial problems arising from the study of the cop number.
+In addition, due to the relative simplicity and naturalness of the cops and robbers game, it has served as a model for studying problems in areas of applied computer science such as artificial intelligence, robotics and the theory of optimal search \cite{chung11,isaza08,moldenhauer09,Simard2015}.